Ian Hendry: 1970–1979: theatre, television and film work

 In the early 1970s, Hendry had lead roles in several TV series including The Adventures of Don Quick (1970) and The Lotus Eaters (1972–73).
 He guest starred, alongside Brian Blessed, in the first episode of The Sweeney, titled "Ringer", made in 1974 and broadcast early in 1975.
-He appeared regularly as a guest star in TV series including The Persuaders!, Dial M For Murder, Churchill's People, Thriller, Van Der Valk, Supernatural, Crown Court, The Enigma Files, Bergerac and The Chinese Detective.
+He appeared regularly as a guest star in TV series including The Persuaders!, Dial M for Murder, Churchill's People, Thriller, Van der Valk, Supernatural, Crown Court, The Enigma Files, Bergerac and The Chinese Detective.
 Hendry was reunited with Patrick Macnee as a guest star on The New Avengers, although he did not reprise the role of David Keel.
-His previous role in the series was acknowledged, however, by Steed's parting words: "It may be seventeen years late, but welcome back Gunner." (season 1, ep.
+His previous role in the series was acknowledged, however, by Steed's parting words: "It may be seventeen years late, but welcome back Gunner."
+(Season 1, Ep.
 7 "To catch a rat").

 Towards the end of the decade Hendry appeared as a former SAS Trooper and convict Roy Gates in the Return of the Saint episode "Yesterday's Hero."

 He appeared in a number of films, including the Hammer entry Captain Kronos – Vampire Hunter (1974).
-Among the more widely seen films he appeared in during this time were Get Carter (1971), for which he received a BAFTA nomination for Best Supporting Actor, Theatre of Blood (1973) opposite Vincent Price, The Passenger (1975) and Damien: Omen II (1978).
+Among the more widely seen films he appeared in during this time were Get Carter (1971), for which he received a BAFTA nomination for Best Supporting Actor, Theatre of Blood (1973) opposite Vincent Price, The Passenger (1975) and Damien - Omen II (1978).

 1980–1984: television and film work

 Hendry starred opposite Nyree Dawn Porter in the TV series For Maddie with Love (1980).
 In 1980 Hendry appeared in the film McVicar based on the life of the bank robber John McVicar (played by Roger Daltrey of rock band The Who).
 Towards the end of his life he had a role in the crime series Jemima Shore Investigates as the eponymous heroine's literary agent.
-His final TV role was in the Channel Four soap opera Brookside (1984).